sbrandstaeter/deep_sim/README.md

 pip install -r requirements.txt
 ```

-Finally setup the framework using python develop, which will install `pimcsml` and `cubitpy` packages.
+Finally setup the framework using python develop, which will install `pydeep_sim` and `cubitpy` packages.

 ```bash
 python setup.py develop